• My research focuses on Critical Theory, Philosophy of Religion, and Social and Political Theory.

 "A Model Beyond Foundations: Adorno's Theological Constellation"

 I explore Adorno's mobilization of theological language as the premier expression of his nonfoundational method.
-My reading of his "theological constellation," defined against both 'inverse' and 'negative' theology, challenges persistsent paradoxes in his reception and dominant frameworks in critical social theory today.
+My reading of his "theological constellation," defined against both 'inverse' and 'negative' theology, challenges persistent paradoxes in his reception and dominant frameworks in critical social theory today.

 Section image